TU-Dortmund-CS-LS12-DAES-teaching/fp_llvm/README.md

 Should you encounter something you think is a Bug, please let me (Nils) know, during lab sessions.

-Keep track of the Repository as I may add more features.
+Keep track of the Repository as we may add more features.

 ```
 git pull
 ```

-Also I do not support the usage of Windows, Linux is free of charge so get a copy.
+Also we do not support the usage of Windows, Linux is free of charge so get a copy.
-I am more than happy helping you install Linux on your machine.
+We am more than happy helping you install Linux on your machine.

 ## Setups